Person swimming in a lake, wearing orange goggles and cap, with blurred greenery in the background and a calm water surface.

 There are some key pieces of equipment to ensure you stay safe, visible and warm when swimming in open water.

 Whilst this list is not exhaustive, there may also be occasions when you can swim with less equipment.
-The following items are what we consider essential items for people new to wild swimming.
+The following items are what we consider essential for people new to wild swimming.

 Equipment